BeeyondCereal

 • Subscribe

-Whether you're looking for a faster dinner option or looking for a way to get tasty shredded chicken and broth for future meals, this boiled chicken legs recipe is perfect.
+Whether you're learning how to boil chicken legs for a quick and easy dinner or to make flavorful shredded chicken and broth for future meals, this method is perfect for both.

 boiled chicken legs piles on a plate with steamed broccoli in the background.